 Head of Department: Professor Richard McAvoy

 Three credits.
 Two class periods and one 2-hour laboratory.
-Taught jointly with SAPL 110.
+Taught with SAPL 110.
 Guillard

 An overview of turfgrass adaptation, selection, and management.
 Topics include turfgrass growth, physiology, soil interactions, weeds and diseases, morphology and identification, establishment, and maintenance.
 Cultural system practices for lawns, golf courses, athletic fields, and other turf areas.